Carmy Berzatto: Richie

-Relationship with Claire
+Claire

-During season two, Carmy had a sexual relationship with emergency room physician Claire Dunlap (Molly Gordon) over the course of four or five episodes ("Pop" to "Omelette"), or approximately six weeks.
+During season 2, Carmy had a sexual relationship with emergency room physician Claire (Molly Gordon) over the course of four or five episodes ("Pop" to "Omelette"), or six weeks.
 The pair first met as teenagers and have overlapping social circles.
-One season two review commented, "...that storyline just doesn't get the attention it deserves.
+One season 2 reviewer commented, "...that storyline just doesn't get the attention it deserves.
 And besides, we already know that Carmy's real love is this restaurant, even if it does torture him.
 On some level, Claire's sporadic appearances prove that even Carmy knows that to be true."
 Carmy "personally serve[d] Claire and her friend as a kind gesture" at the restaurant's soft launch, but "his head [was] echoing with negative thoughts and terrible self-criticisms."
 Upon returning to the kitchen he seemingly retreated to the walk-in fridge to collect himself, and got locked inside because of the broken door handle.
 Service was a success without him, and Tina told Carmy that everyone was OK, but he was consumed with shame and guilt for not being present in the kitchen: "I failed you guys."
 Talking his way through it alone in the fridge, Carmy concluded that his personal relationships were at fault: "No amount of good is worth how terrible this feels."
 In the meantime, Carmy's T had been replaced on the other side of the door by Claire, who was disappointed in what she heard.
 She walked away, kissing cousin Richie a forlorn goodbye on the way.
 The New York Times described Claire as "never-quite-a-girlfriend."
-TIME.com described Dr. Dunlap, compared to Chef Adamu, as a "more obvious" candidate for an onscreen romance with Carmen.
+TIME described Claire, compared to Chef Adamu, as a "more obvious" candidate for an onscreen romance with Carmen.
+While doing publicity for season 5, when asked about Claire and Carmy, White said, "I'm rooting for everybody.
+I'm a fan of everybody."